BarryCoding/fork-vue3-docs/src/study/components/sfc.md

 `<style>` tags inside SFCs are typically injected as native `<style>` tags during development to support hot updates.
 For production they can be extracted and merged into a single CSS file.

-You can play with SFCs and explore how they are compiled in the [Vue SFC Playground](https://play.vuejs.org/).

-In actual projects, we typically integrate the SFC compiler with a build tool such as [Vite](https://vitejs.dev/) or [Vue CLI](http://cli.vuejs.org/) (which is based on [webpack](https://webpack.js.org/)), and Vue provides official scaffolding tools to get you started with SFCs as fast as possible.
+In actual projects, we typically integrate the SFC compiler with a build tool such as [Vite](https://vitejs.dev/), and Vue provides official scaffolding tools to get you started with SFCs as fast as possible.
 Check out more details in the [SFC Tooling](/guide/scaling-up/tooling) section.

 ## What About Separation of Concerns? {#what-about-separation-of-concerns}